 The Santa Clara County Housing Authority (SCCHA) owns and controls more than 2,600 affordable housing units, referred to as the agency's housing portfolio.
 Our Development and Asset Management Teams oversee all phases: real estate acquisition and development, asset management, property management, resident services, affiliate management and facilities repair/improvements.

-The Development and Asset Management Teams report their activities monthly to the SCCHA Board of Commissioners.
+The Development and Asset Management Teams report their activities quarterly to the SCCHA Board of Commissioners.

 SCCHA, either directly or through affiliate nonprofit corporations, serves as the owner, managing general partner or co-owner of the agency's housing portfolio.
-The portfolio includes family and senior properties as well as one specialized homeless supportive housing development.
+The portfolio includes family and senior properties.

 The affiliate corporations are governed by boards of directors; these board meetings are open to the public.
 Click here for more information about the affiliate boards, meeting agendas and minutes.

 SCCHA has financed the development of the majority of its housing portfolio through the federal Low Income Housing Tax Credit (LIHTC) program , tax exempt bonds and private financing from lenders and investors.

 SCCHA's customized debt and equity packages for bond financed, tax credit assisted complexes require an in-depth understanding of capital market trends and credit analysis criteria.
 SCCHA has also built comfortable working relationships with the top performers in the equity syndication and municipal finance businesses.
 Because of the agency's reputation for efficient and responsible administration of these complex finance transaction, the agency has continuing access to the most attractively priced financing.
 SCCHA is committed to optimizing our project financing strategies in order to minimize the subsidy required without sacrificing the quality of the affordable housing development.